Is Your Child A Candidate For Myopia Management?

 Myopia management is an evidence-based program that can halt or slow the progression of myopia in children.
-Each myopia management treatment has varying benefits and levels of efficacy; Dr. Selena Chan can help you decide which method is suitable for your child depending on their age and maturity level.
+Each myopia management treatment has varying benefits and levels of efficacy; Dr. Selena Chan can help you decide which method is most suitable for your child depending on their age and myopia level.

 Is Myopia Management Right for My Child?

 The ideal candidate for myopia management is a child or young adult with practically any degree of myopia.
 Although it’s best to begin myopia management as early as possible, many older children, teens, and college students can still benefit from this treatment.

 But first, here are a few factors to consider before embarking on a myopia management program:

 - The patient must be at least 6 or 7 years of age